Taylor Approximation of Inventory Policies for One-Warehouse, Multi-Retailer Systems with Demand Feature Information

 Abstract

 Motivated by Fresh Hema, we consider a distribution system in which retailers replenish perishable goods from a warehouse, which, in turn, replenishes from an outside source.
 Demand at each retailer depends on exogenous features and a random shock, and unfulfilled demand is lost.
 The objective is to obtain a data-driven replenishment and allocation policy that minimizes the average inventory cost per time period.
-Because of the demand features and the allocation constraint, solving the problem with the extent datadriven methods either possibly violates the constraint or is subject to the curse of dimensionality.
-We construct a data-driven policy that resolves these issues in two steps.
+The extant data-driven methods either cannot guarantee a feasible solution for out-of-sample feature observations or generate one with excessive computational time.
+We propose a data-driven policy that resolves these issues in two steps.
 In the first step, we assume that the distributions of features and random shocks are known.
-We develop an effective heuristic policy by using Taylor expansion to approximate the retailer’s inventory cost.
-The resulting solution yields a closed-form one, referred to as Taylor Approximation (TA) policy.
+We develop an effective heuristic policy by using Taylor expansion to approximate the retailer's inventory cost and solve a constrained optimization problem.
+The resulting solution is closed-form, referred to as Taylor Approximation (TA) policy.
 We show that the TA policy is asymptotically optimal in the number of retailers.
-In the second step, we apply empirical risk minimization and conditional kernel density estimation on the TA solution to obtain the data-driven policy, referred to as Data-Driven Taylor Approximation (DTA).
-We prove that the DTA policy is consistent with the TA policy.
-A numerical study shows that our DTA policy outperforms the other data-driven policies in the literature.
-Finally, using a real data set provided by Fresh Hema, we show that the DTA policy reduces the average cost by 11%, compared to the current policy.
+In the second step, we apply the linear quantile regression, kernel density estimation, and sample average approximation to the TA solution to obtain the data-driven policy called Data-Driven Taylor Approximation (DDTA) Policy.
+We prove that the DDTA policy is consistent with the TA policy.
+A numerical study shows that the DDTA policy is as effective as the best extant data-driven solution with a much shorter computational time.
+Using a real data set provided by Fresh Hema, we show that the DDTA policy reduces the average cost by 10.9% compared to Hema's policy.
+Finally, we show that the main results still hold in the cases of correlated demand features, positive lead times, and censored demand.

 Keywords: distribution system, Taylor approximation, data-driven, inventory allocation